 Another efficient turning technique for displacement hulls is to lean outside the desired turn.
-(Note: consumer market boats designed to be ultra-stable are too difficult to lean - so leaning wastes a lot of energy.)
+(Note: some consumer market boats designed to be ultra-stable are too difficult to lean - so leaning wastes too much energy.)
 The displacement hull circulation pattern pushes and pulls the water in such a way as to move the boat into the desired direction.
 It is an advanced technique, because it destabilizes you against the outside lean created by centrifugal forces associated with the turn.
 Furthermore, if you use the lean to turn downstream with respect to the main current, such as into an eddy, you eventually have to switch leans, or the edge of the boat will catch the downstream current and flip the boat.
 (BTW, leaning outside of turns is also taught in downhill ski racing.)
 In contrast, with planing hulls, you lean inside the desired turn, as on a bicycle, which takes advantage of the partially reversed circulation pattern to push and pull the boat in the turn direction.
 At the very start of the turn, the lean does catch the edge of the boat, but it probably won't flip you because of both the centrifugal force and the fact that once you turn far enough into a current (e.g., at an eddy), the new current will stabilize you.
 Furthermore, your paddle is on the side you are turning towards, which gives you much better control over what the boat is doing - an overwhelming advantage of planing hulls in water with large waves or currents.